 Do you thrive when you are the center of attention in a large group?
 Are you the first person to introduce yourself at a party?
 Or, do you turn shy at parties and situations in which you might have to speak to strangers?

-If you flourish in social situations, you may have an extroverted personality.
+If you flourish in social situations, you may have an extraverted personality.
 For decades, psychologists have used this personality trait to better understand how our personalities differ.
 People with high levels of extraversion tend to feel more comfortable in social situations.
 They are usually outgoing, talkative and are happy to be the center of attention even in a group of strangers.
-Extroverts enjoy meeting new people and are happy to take command when nobody else will lead.
+Extraverts enjoy meeting new people and are happy to take command when nobody else will lead.
 They will generally enjoy a wide social network of friends and acquaintances resulting from their outgoing behavior.

 Whilst extraversion is associated with outgoing behavior - an external activity - it also helps us to understand a person’s inner world.
 Psychologists believe that a need for social stimulation drives extraverts' behavior.
 They find it possible to meet this need by engaging in conversations with strangers, or leading group in challenges at work.
 Extraverts feel a sense of reward following such social experiences.